Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/how_to_install.md

 2. Setting up API gateway
 3. Setting up frontend

+The guidelines and scripts were tested on a VM with 4 vCPUs, 8GB RAM and 160 GB local disk storage.

+> Note: The following documentation assumes that the commands are executed as `root` user.

 # Prepare installation

 Create a fresh Debian machine and run the following command to install the installation scripts.